...

 Recently, the UGE has adopted a stricter interpretation of when a US Certificate of Coverage legitimately applies.

-Is the US Certificate of Coverage Still Accepted?
+Is the US Certificate of Coverage Still Valid for Spain?

 Yes—but only in specific circumstances.